 Nothing beats a healthy contest inspiring people to get into action.
 You can use this gamification tactic to make your restaurant’s rewards program work for you, whether it offers rewards for a certain amount of spending or a certain number of points.

-Keep in touch with your customers via in-app push notifications, remind them of the reward awaiting to be unlocked.
+Keep in touch with your customers via in-app push notifications, and remind them of the reward awaiting to be unlocked through custom restaurant app development.
 Use email marketing promotions or chatbot apps to let them know how close they are to receiving their next reward.
 It keeps the flame alive.
 There are many third-party service providers like Bluedot that offer geofencing and loyalty reward services to let your restaurant send customers personalized notifications or emails letting them know what tantalizing rewards await them.

 Pro tip: create a leaderboard to help your customers track their rewards (like the Dunkin’ Donuts DD Perks app offers), so they can track their progress stacked up against other members.
 This will encourage competition and get your guests through the door faster for a repeat visit.

 3. Create Different Reward Levels

 Considering that 53% of consumers are interested in using loyalty programs with gamification techniques, this would be a powerful move. (source: touchbistro)